 The prototyping phase gave us a clear picture of the best page flows, menu order, what features to surface and app layout.
 Now it was time to start the wireframing effort.
 It’s important to starting thinking about your Onboarding early on so draft onboarding page designs were included in the wireframes.

 High definition design

-Development of our app was contracted out to a private company, so it was imperative that we met our deadlines.
-As soon as the wireframes were ready they were given to the contractor who could then cost and plan the project.
-After the handover, I moved into high definition design, which had been broken into stages so I could stay one step ahead of the developers.
+App development was contracted out to a private company in China, so it was very important to meet deadlines.
+As soon as the wireframes were complete, they were sent to the contractor who could then cost and plan their work.
+As soon as the wireframes were sent, I started the high fidelity designs so I could stay one step ahead of the app developers.